3Dbits/translate-worker/README.md

 ## Limitations

-- Maximum text length may be limited by the AI model
+- Maximum text length is limited by the AI model to 720 characters
 - Service availability depends on Cloudflare Workers and the AI model's uptime
 - Rate limiting may apply